AmbireTech/adex-protocol/README.md

 **OUTPACE** stands for **O**cean-based **u**nidirectional **t**rustless **pa**yment **c**hann**e**l

-This is a concept that builds on **OCEAN**, where each channel also has a deposit and each state represents a tree of balances.
+This is a concept that builds on **OCEAN**, where each channel also has a deposit and a validUntil date, and each state represents a tree of balances.

 The state transition function enforces a few simple rules for each next state: (1) the sum of all balances in the state can only increase, (2) each individual balance can only increase and (3) the total sum of the balances can never exceed the channel deposit.